olxgroup-oss/olx-test-runner/README.md

 ### Generate Command :dart:

-The Test Group Generation is a core feature of the Test Runner library that helps you generate optimized test groups for your Flutter project.
+The Test Group Generation is a core feature of the OLX Test Runner library that helps you generate optimized test groups for your Flutter project.
 This functionality is designed to make it easy to structure and execute your tests efficiently.